Those face lotions, creams and cleansers. They’re on the store shelves, so surely they’re safe, right?

 First, we need to get used to turning the box or bottle around and reading the ingredient list.
-Products that contain ingredients like the 10 listed below are best avoided.
+Products that contain ingredients like the 10 of the most toxic ingredients in your cosmetics are best avoided.

 As you start reading labels, you may find yourself getting discouraged as there are a lot of products out there with potentially dangerous chemicals.
 Fortunately, you can find better ones with just a little bit of research.